breqdev/breq.dev/src/projects/cards.md

 demo: https://cards.breq.dev/
 ---

-<iframe style="display: block; margin: auto; border:none; border-radius: 15px" height="300" width="500" src="https://cards.api.breq.dev/card/130828037779294750.html"></iframe>
+<iframe className="block mx-auto rounded-2xl mt-4" height="300" width="500" src="https://cards.api.breq.dev/card/130828037779294750.html"></iframe>

-## Overview
+# Overview

 This is a service to generate custom "cards" based on a defined template and user-supplied fields.

-## Motivation
+# Motivation

-While working on [Breqbot]({% link _projects/breqbot.md %}), I wanted to replicate the "rank card" idea provided by bots like [MEE6](https://mee6.xyz/), but with user-supplied information and images instead.
+While working on <Link to="/projects/breqbot">Breqbot</Link>, I wanted to replicate the "rank card" idea provided by bots like [MEE6](https://mee6.xyz/), but with user-supplied information and images instead.

 I started by writing a simple program using PIL that would take in a user's name, bio, and profile image, and generate a simple PNG.
 I was frustrated by the process and the end result.
 I had to manually implement things I had taken for granted in the world of web-dev, such as text wrapping and emoji support.
 The process of implementing and modifying the card templates was time-consuming and tedious.
 Additionally, when I tried to include these rudimentary images on Breqbot's website, I needed to redo the entire layout in HTML and CSS.

 I had the idea of creating a standalone service to generate these cards based on a predefined template and output them to either an IFrame or just an image file.
 The resulting output could be used anywhere: sent as a Discord message, included in a GitHub README, or embedded in a website.

-## Technical Description
+# Technical Description

 The service will render an HTML template with the user-provided parameters.
 Then, if an image file is requested, it will use [pyppeteer](https://github.com/pyppeteer/pyppeteer) to take a screenshot of the HTML template using Chrome.

 It's also possible to "freeze" a card, preserving its screenshot on the server and returning a permanent link/URL to the card.
 This avoids having to use pyppeteer for every request for the card.
-To generate the card IDs, I'm using another service I made, [snowflake]({% link _hacks/snowflake.md %}).
+To generate the card IDs, I'm using another service I made, <Link to="/projects/snowflake">Snowflake</Link>.

-## Results
+# Results

 I wasn't originally a huge fan of using a headless browser in the server-side, as it seemed like it would be a waste of resources and using the wrong tool for the job, but the service ended up working pretty well, although the time-to-first-byte is, predictably, pretty poor compared to the other projects I've made.